jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ## Thank you

 The above numbers tells a story, but only a part of one, and maybe not the most important part.
 It is harder to quantify the story of the book: its premise, the challenges we faced, how we overcame them, and how the five of us who wrote it collectively shaped the direction and nature of it.
 In that way, neither the above numbers or the story of my experience alone begin to fully capture the process we took over the past two years.
 On that note, then, *thanks* [Ryan](https://ryanestrellado.netlify.com/), [Rmily](https://www.emilybovee.com/), [Jesse](https://www.jessemaegan.com/), and [Isabella](https://ivelasq.rbind.io/).
 I cannot imagine a better group of co-authors (and friends) to write this book with.
+Already looking forward to our next project.

-This is in [the Dedications section](https://datascienceineducation.com/index.html#dedications), but, this book is dedicated to Katie, Jonah, Joel, Aaron, and Jess.
+This is in [the Dedications section](https://datascienceineducation.com/index.html#dedications), but, this book is dedicated (for my part) to Katie, Jonah, Joel, Aaron, and Jess.

 I'd also like to recognize a few folks who - were they to read this - might be surprised: Thank you [Andrea Zellner](http://www.andrea-zellner.com/), for opening the door to my use of R, and Tenglong Li and [Matt Koehler](http://www.matt-koehler.com/) for encouraging and supporting me to grow as someone who uses R. Thanks to [Leigh Graves Wolf](http://www.leighgraveswolf.com/) for demonstrating what working in the open means.
 Thanks to [Leigh Graves Wolf](http://www.leighgraveswolf.com/) for introducing me to the idea of sharing one's work in the open and why it matters, and to both Leigh and [Bodong Chen](https://bodong.me/) for exemplifying doing this; [a repository Bodong shared nearly seven years ago](https://github.com/meefen/twitter-hashtag-analytics) was the first I encountered by anyone in education, and was a bit of a revelation.